Colic Assurance Program: FAQs

 Q: Do I need to keep my receipts/proof of purchase for all of the qualifying products I buy while my horse is enrolled in the CAP?

 A: Yes, it is your responsibility to keep all receipts related to purchases of qualifying Assure System products while your horse is enrolled in the CAP.
 If you ever need to file a claim, these are required to verify that your horse has been receiving the qualified products and given at the dosing requirements set by their program.

 Q: Does the CAP replace my horse's need for medical insurance?

 A: No. The CAP is designed to complement your horse's medical insurance plan and only provides reimbursement for medical expenses associated with horse colic treatment.

 Q: Does the outcome of the medical or surgical colic affect my eligibility for reimbursement?

 A: No, if your horse experiences a medical colic episode or needs surgery while enrolled in the CAP, the expenses are eligible for reimbursement regardless of the outcome.

-Q: Is it possible to know whether my claim will be approved before I move forward with colic treatment or surgery for my horse?
+Q: Is it possible to know whether my claim will be approved before I move forward with horse colic treatment or surgery?

 A: Unfortunately, because the claim paperwork will need to be fully reviewed after your horse's treatment, we are not able to inform you ahead of time whether your horse's claim would be eligible for reimbursement ahead of time.
 However, you are welcome to contact us to verify your horse's enrollment and good standing.